rethinkdb/rethinkdb-rs/1-get-started/start-a-server.md

-You can also point the client drivers to `localhost:28015` or `localhost:28016` to start running queries (it doesn't matter which node you use &mdash; the cluster will automatically route all commands to appropriate nodes).
+You can also point the client drivers to `localhost:28015` or `localhost:28016` to start running queries (it doesn't matter which node you use&mdash;the cluster will automatically route all commands to appropriate nodes).

 Note the command line parameters we used to start the second node:

-- `--port-offset` &mdash; increment all ports by 1 so the two nodes don't try to use the same ports on one machine.
+- `--port-offset`&mdash;increment all ports by 1 so the two nodes don't try to use the same ports on one machine.
-- `--directory` &mdash; use a different data directory so the two nodes don't try to access the same files.
+- `--directory`&mdash;use a different data directory so the two nodes don't try to access the same files.
-- `--join` &mdash; tell our new RethinkDB instance to connect to another instance (in this case, `localhost:29015`).
+- `--join`&mdash;tell our new RethinkDB instance to connect to another instance (in this case, `localhost:29015`).

 For a complete list of options that can be passed to RethinkDB on the command line, read [RethinkDB command line options](/docs/cli-options), or type `rethinkdb --help` at the terminal prompt.